ThatXliner/SQLiteREPL/README.md

 - check out tabulate for all the table types
 - use aliases for "semi-permanent" config e.g.: `alias sqlite='sqlite --multiline'`

+## Compatibility

+It should work on Win10 and Linux.

 ## Installation

 ```sh